 - Did I mention devouring them straight off the sheet pan?

-Or, if you’re feeling impatient and want to go the *quick* roasted tomato route – make this sauce.
+Or, if you’re feeling impatient and want to go the *quick* roasted tomato route – make this roasted cherry tomato sauce.
 And then invite me over to share your spoils 😉

 Originally posted August 19, 2012.
 Updated with new photos and recipe notes.